-The meeting of the UG University Council on Thursday 23 November revolved around the
+The meeting of the UG University Council on Thursday 23 November revolved around the revised application

 to set up the Chinese branch campus University of Groningen Yantai (UGY).
 During the meeting, all five sections (the student representatives from SOG, List Calimero and DAG, and the staff representatives from the personnel and science sections) took part in constructive discussions of the plan that was developed in consultation with members of the University Council and the Board of the University.
 Their conclusion was that the application still needs work on some of the details before it can be put to the vote.
 This will also take place in consultation with members of the University Council.